 We were funded by the Foreign, Commonwealth & Development Office (FCDO) through their Partnerships for Development (P4D) programme.
 This programme facilitated and supported peer-to-peer development partnerships between UK public sector institutions and those in developing countries.
 We typically worked with organisations that are involved in acquiring, interpreting, managing and disseminating geological data, such as other geological surveys.

-The main aim of our work is to support our partner countries in developing sustainable extractives sectors.
+The main aim of our work was to support our partner countries in developing sustainable extractives sectors.
 Many developing countries are rich in natural resources and a well-managed extractives sector can make a huge contribution towards economic growth and achieving the UN’s Sustainable Development Goals.
 Easy access to robust, well-managed geological data provides the fundamental basis for a strong extractives sector and can help partner countries to manage many other major challenges, such as the impact of natural hazards.

-Our partnership covers the development of skills in GIS, database design and development, data management and data delivery, with our ultimate goal being the provision of data on a central server which can be accessed and delivered through a GeoScience Data Index (a GIS system).
+Our partnership covered the development of skills in GIS, database design and development, data management and data delivery, with our ultimate goal being the provision of data on a central server which can be accessed and delivered through a GeoScience Data Index (a GIS system).

 Our partnership in Tajikistan, with the Main Department of Geology, covered similar themes.

 In Ghana, we developed a partnership with the Ghana Geological Survey Authority, supporting them through capacity building around geological data management, geological skills and laboratories.